KL-7: History and development

+The KL-7 used two encryption procedures, codename POLLUX and ADONIS.
+The POLLUX procedure sent the message indicator (i.e. start position of the rotors) in clear, and ADONIS sent the message indicator in encrypted form.

 Description

 The KL-7 was designed for off-line operation.
 It was about the size of a Teletype machine and had a similar three-row keyboard, with shift keys for letters and figures.
 The KL-7 produced printed output on narrow paper strips that were then glued to message pads.
 When encrypting, it automatically inserted a space between five-letter code groups.
 One of the reasons for the five letter groups was messages might be given to a morse code operator.
 The number of five letter groups was easily verified when transmitted.
 There was an adaptor available, the HL-1/X22, that allowed 5-level Baudot punched paper tape from Teletype equipment to be read for decryption.
 The standard KL-7 had no ability to punch tapes.
 A variant of the KL-7, the KL-47, could also punch paper tape for direct input to teleprinters.